 Throughout the Coronavirus pandemic, we’ve worked hard to ensure the health and wellbeing of both our residents and our colleagues are kept at the heart of everything we do.

 Therefore, we’ve closely followed Government and sector guidance on infection prevention and control to provide safe living and working environments throughout our services including Sheltered Accommodation, Supported and Extra Care Living.

 This has meant that we’ve had to introduce restrictions on the use of communal areas and non-essential visitors, which we recognise has been difficult.

 We welcome and support the most recent guidance from Government which acknowledges that maintaining opportunities to visit loved ones in our care is crucial to the health and wellbeing of the residents themselves and that of their friends and family.

 To support this, we’ve introduced our own protocol for the consistent and fair administration of visiting access that’s in line with Government requirements.

 Visiting protocol for Longhurst Group Care and Support schemes

 Residents should stay at home except for permitted activities.

-To protect themselves and others, all residents are advised to minimise the time spent outside of their home as per the Government National Lockdown Guidance, only leaving for essential shopping, health care, work or to visit their support bubble.
+To protect themselves and others, all residents are advised to minimise the time spent outside of their home as per the Government COVID-19 Response Guidance, only leaving for essential shopping, health care, work or to visit their support bubble.

 Outdoor exercise is still encouraged for health and wellbeing purposes but should be limited to once per day.